Bernache History, Family Crest & Coats of Arms

 The surname Bernache is thought to be derived from the Germanic personal name Bernhard, composed of the elements "bern," which means "bear" and "hard," which means "hardy," "brave," or "strong."

 The surname Bernache was first found in Westphalia, where the family Berneck came from humble beginnings, but gained a significant reputation for its contribution to the emerging mediaeval society.

 Early History of the Bernache family

-Another 159 words (11 lines of text) covering the year 1352 is included under the topic Early Bernache History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bernache research.
+Another 114 words (8 lines of text) covering the year 1352 is included under the topic Early Bernache History in all our PDF Extended History products and printed products wherever possible.

 Bernache Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Bernache include Berneck, Bernecker, Bernech, Berneche, Bernneck, Bernecker, Bernach, Bernache, Bernnache, Bernack, Bernacker, Berneger, Bernicke and many more.

 Early Notables of the Bernache family (pre 1700)